 What Kinds of Cases Go to Black Hawk County Small Claims Court?

 You can always sue an individual Black Hawk County Small Claims Court if they live in Black Hawk County.
 You can always sue a company in Black Hawk County Small Claims Court if their business is located in Black Hawk County.
 Small claims courts can only hear specific types of cases.
-Most small claims courts can only hear civil cases involving small amounts of money, usually around $10,000 or less.
+Most small claims courts can only hear civil cases involving small amounts of money.
 Black Hawk County Small Claims Court can hear Civil Court Cases, such as: